Avestan alphabet: Genealogy and script

-The Pahlavi script, upon which the Avestan alphabet is based, was in common use for representing various Middle Iranian languages, but was not adequate for representing a religious language that demanded precision since Pahlavi was a simplified abjad syllabary with at most 22 symbols, most of which were ambiguous (i.e. could represent more than one sound).
+The Pahlavi script, upon which the Avestan alphabet is based, was in common use for representing various Middle Iranian languages, but was not adequate for representing a religious language that demanded precision since the Pahlavi script was a simplified abjad syllabary with at most 22 symbols, some of which were ambiguous (i.e. could represent more than one sound).

 In contrast, Avestan was a full alphabet, with explicit characters for vowels, and allowed for phonetic disambiguation of allophones.
-The alphabet included many characters (a, i, k, t, p, b, m, n, r, s, z, š, xv) closely resembling Book Pahlavi of the early Islamic Persia, while some (ā, γ) are characters that only exist in the older (6th-7th c.
+The alphabet included many characters (a, i, k, t, p, b, m, n, r, s, z, š, xv) closely resembling Book Pahlavi of the early Islamic Persia, while some (ā, γ) are characters that only exist in the older (6th–7th c.
 AD) Psalter Pahlavi script (in later cursive Pahlavi γ and k have the same symbol).
 Some of the vowels, such as ə appear to derive from Greek cursives.
 Avestan o is a special form of Pahlavi l that exists only in Aramaic signs.
 Some letters (e.g. ŋ́, ṇ, ẏ, v), are free inventions.

 Avestan script, like Pahlavi script and Aramaic script also, is written from right to left.
 In Avestan script, letters are not connected, and ligatures are "rare and clearly of secondary origin".